-In Canada, the Divorce Act recognizes three grounds for divorce: separation, adultery, and mental or physical cruelty.
+In Canada, the Divorce Act recognizes three grounds for divorce: separation for at least 1-year, adultery, and mental or physical cruelty.
 If you are citing separation as grounds for divorce, you must live separated from your partner for one year.
 However, this does not necessarily mean you cannot live in the same household.
 In fact, you can still be separated while residing in the same home.
 There are numerous ways for the courts to determine separation including:

-The Courts also recognize a 90-day reconciliation period if you and your spouse get back together during the one-year separation.
-This is intended to allow partners to try and resolve their issues without delaying the divorce, in the case they dont stay together.
+The Courts also recognizes a 90-day reconciliation period if you and your spouse get back together during the one-year separation.
+This is intended to allow partners to try and resolve their issues without delaying the divorce, in the case they don’t stay together.

 Does the law recognize and compensate me if my spouse cheats?